 On the other hand, Google Calendar allows your schedule to be edited or shared with various people or groups with different permission setting.
 In other words, entrepreneurs choose a calendar program based on their individual needs, but syncing, comparing and integrating different calendar programs are never straightforward or easy, which can create problems for any growing business.

 That’s where BusyCal comes in, an alternative calendar application for the Mac with tons of easy-to-use bells and whistles that are perfect for any growing business.
 Compared to Apple’s Calendar application, BusyCal integrates better with Google’s web calendar and has a laundry list of innovative and timesaving features such as customizable events, graphics, fonts, reminders, and calendar views.
+If you’re looking to start a charity event, you can learn from other entrepreneurs like Damon Burton charity that have done it in the past.

 One feature that I find most useful is rich formatting in the notes sections so I can look at the details of an event and have specific formatted notes on what needs to happen.